BDC Hamburger Icon

 Did You Know?Did you know

-In today's era of increased hybrid and remote work, ensuring leaders have strong communication skills is more critical than ever.
+In today's era of increased hybrid and remote work, leaders who have strong communication skills are more critical than ever.
 Leaders need to make sure their message can get across to someone who isn't necessarily working right down the hall.

-• Time management: Leaders are responsible for ensuring the organization derives value from the time allocated to accomplish business tasks.
+• Time management: Leaders are responsible for making certain the organization derives value from the time allocated to accomplish business tasks.
 A leader must make sure team members clock in to work at the right time and accomplish the tasks they are required to do within that time.

 • Trustworthiness: Leaders must build trust with their employees.
 This can be achieved by being honest and working with integrity.
 When employees trust their leaders, they engage with them more freely and give necessary feedback without fear of being victimized.